-In 2009, attorney Chris Davis received national attention for his work on a medical malpractice case at Seattle Children's Hospital.
+In 2009, attorney Chris Davis received national attention for his work on an historic medical malpractice case at Seattle Children's Hospital.
 You can see that news coverage in the clips above.

 A 15-year-old old boy died from a massive overdose of narcotic pain medication following a routine dental procedure.
 Davis Law Group was hired to represent the family.